HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 techniques more generic, including the process of training networks and performing validation.
 There is a very active community here and a vigorous and diverse R&D is underway.

+Work on event displays, a key part of *Visualisation* in HEP saw interest in consolidation and starting common projects to share best practice and ideas.

 The Software Development session reviewed progress made by the HSF's [Packaging Working Group](/activities/packaging.html){:target="_naples_packaging_wg"}.
 A common